andrewharmellaw/andrewharmellaw.github.com/_posts/2017-02-20-gelfands-algebra-aside-2-binary-who-cares.md

 {% math %}\begin{matrix} \phantom0 \phantom0 \phantom0 \phantom0 \phantom0 \phantom0 \texttt{1} \texttt{0} \texttt{1} \texttt{1} \texttt{1} \\ \phantom0 \phantom0 \phantom0 \phantom0 \phantom0 \texttt{1} \texttt{0} \texttt{1} \texttt{1} \texttt{1} \phantom0 \\ \phantom0 \phantom0 \phantom0 \phantom0 \texttt{1} \texttt{0} \texttt{1} \texttt{1} \texttt{1} \phantom0 \phantom0 \\ \phantom0 \phantom0 \phantom0 \texttt{0} \texttt{0} \texttt{0} \texttt{0} \texttt{0} \phantom0 \phantom0 \phantom0 \\ \texttt{+} \phantom0 \texttt{1} \texttt{0} \texttt{1} \texttt{1} \texttt{1} \phantom0 \phantom0 \phantom0 \phantom0 \\ \texttt{1} \texttt{1} \texttt{1} \texttt{1} \texttt{1} \texttt{1} \phantom0 \phantom0 \phantom0 \\
 \underline{\texttt{1} \texttt{1} \texttt{1} \texttt{1} \texttt{1} \texttt{1} \phantom0 \phantom0 \phantom0 \phantom0 \phantom0 } \\ \texttt{1} \texttt{0} \texttt{0} \texttt{0} \texttt{0} \texttt{1} \texttt{0} \texttt{0} \texttt{0} \texttt{1} \texttt{1} \end{matrix}{% endmath %}

-Now this is largely a straight copy, but I've made two things a little clearer -  I've tried to lay the out the columns with a monostpaced font{% sidenote 'sn-id-whatever' "The non-fixed-width font makes things a little unclear in the book, something which is _incredibly_ rare in Petzold." %} and I've also shown the carries as two extra rows below the line with the {% m %}+{% em %} symbol.{% sidenote 'sn-id-whatever' "Petzold doesn't, he just assumes you can picture them in your head." %}
+Now this is largely a straight copy, but I've made two things a little clearer -  I've tried to lay the out the columns with a monospaced font{% sidenote 'sn-id-whatever' "The non-fixed-width font makes things a little unclear in the book, something which is _incredibly_ rare in Petzold." %} and I've also shown the carries as two extra rows below the line with the {% m %}+{% em %} symbol.{% sidenote 'sn-id-whatever' "Petzold doesn't, he just assumes you can picture them in your head." %}

 It's the showing of the carries which I wanted to talk about a little more.
 Grokking this was the key step in getting this to stick.
 I had real difficulty in getting this as I kept wanting to fall back to decimal thinking.
 That'll confuse you.